zig-gamedev/zig-gamedev/libs/zgpu/README.md

 * It supports 2D textures, array textures and cubemap textures of any format (`rgba8_unorm`, `rg16_float`, `rgba32_float`, etc.)
 * Currently it requires that: `texture_width == texture_height and isPowerOfTwo(texture_width)`
-* It takes ~260 us to generate all mips for 1024x1024 `rgba8_unorm` texture on GTX 1660
+* It takes ~260 microsec to generate all mips for 1024x1024 `rgba8_unorm` texture on GTX 1660

 ```zig
 // Usage: